I tried the signature roast at 4 coffee chains, and there’s only one I would never order again

 - Erin Ajello for Insider

-This Seattle-based chain is a coffee mainstay throughout the world, but I can’t say I was too impressed.
+This Seattle-based chain is a coffee mainstay throughout the world, but I wasn’t too impressed.

-The Pike Place Roast is Starbucks’ signature coffee brew, and though it’s a medium-roast blend, it definitely tasted dark to me.
+The Pike Place roast is Starbucks’ signature coffee, and though it’s a medium roast, it definitely tasted dark to me.

 Whereas Starbucks describes this roast as rich, I would describe it as overly powerful and very bitter.

-Starbucks’ website describes this blend as having notes of “chocolate and toasted nuts,” but I did not experience those flavors at all.
+Starbucks’ website describes this blend as having notes of “chocolate and toasted nuts,” but I did not experience those flavors.

-I would not be able to drink this coffee again without pouring a ton of milk and sugar into it, and wouldn’t go out of my way to order it in the future.
+I wouldn’t be able to drink this coffee again without pouring a ton of milk and sugar into it, and I wouldn’t go out of my way to order it in the future.

 Gloria Jean’s coffee was strong and smooth.